 Over our years of travelling to Walt Disney World, I have discovered one big pet peeve when it comes to my holiday, and this is the misconceptions other people have of it.
 I have spoken to countless people who have admitted how much they would love to try a Walt Disney World holiday, only to follow the statement up with a reason why they don’t; and usually that reason is based on a misconception of Disney and how they would have to holiday.

 Usually, I smile and nod, but inside I am wishing I had the time to politely correct these wrong ideas and false beliefs.
 While I do truly believe that not everyone will enjoy a Walt Disney World holiday (crazy people that they are!), I do get annoyed when people make this decision on incorrect information; you could be missing out on the best holiday you’ve ever had!
-So, to help anyone who is pondering over whether a Walt Disney World holiday is right for them, here are a few of the misconceptions of Disney that I’ve heard most often; and what I wish I had the time to explain in response!
+So, to help anyone who is pondering over whether a Walt Disney World holiday is right for them, here are a few of the misconceptions of Disney that I’ve heard most often.
+I wish I had the time to explain!

 Its all fast food